U.S. stocks pull back from highs, dollar down vs yen

 It is still unclear if the recession-hit euro area has turned the corner.
 But the data pointed to more sustainable strength in Britain, where the services sector is growing at its fastest pace in more than six years.

-(Additional reporting by Richard Hubbard in London and Wanfeng Zhou and Rodrigo Campos in New York; Editing by Dan Grebler)
+(Additional reporting by Richard Hubbard in London, Julie Haviv in New York; Editing by Dan Grebler)